Health Care Administration Bachelor Degrees in Oklahoma

 Working With Your Bachelor’s in Healthcare Administration in Oklahoma

 Across the country, the demand for medical managers is high.
 This trend continues in Oklahoma.
-O*Net reports an expected 20% increase in medical management jobs by 2022.
-This may lead to over 200 new jobs per year (O*Net, 2012).
-Medical managers in Oklahoma earn an average salary of $74,400 per year (O*Net, 2013).
+Medical management jobs are forecast to increase by 11 percent between 2018 and 2028.
+This is projected to lead to to over 700 job openings per year.
+Medical managers in Oklahoma earn an average salary of $95,180 per year.

 As a new professional in health care, you may want to take advantage of local opportunities, such as those provided by the Oklahoma Medical Group Management Association.
 This association provides continuing education for medical managers, hosts networking events, and provides access to job listings.